Enjoy the dogsled ride of a lifetime! Miles of pristine wilderness, crystal lakes, waterfalls and glaciers (weather permitting).

 How many passengers does the tour bus hold?

-The maximum capacity for this tour is 14 guests.
-If your party is larger than 14, arrangements can be made to accommodate your group.
+The maximum capacity for this tour is 28 passengers (usually not filled more than 25 or 26).
+If your party is larger than 28, arrangements can be made to accommodate your group.
 Please contact us with your group requirements.

 What is the seating arrangement of the tour bus?

-There is open seating on the tour bus, however if you require a certain seat due to physical impairment then please inform your tour guide.
+There is open seating on the tour bus, however if you require a certain seat due to physical impairment then please contact us with your requirements.

 Will I see any wildlife or bears on this tour?